miriamzara/MSM/README.md

 This repository contains material for the final project in the course "Biological Datasets for Computational Physics" - part of the master's degree in Physics of Data, held by professor Monika Fuxreiter at Padova University during spring semester 2026.

-The project consists in a thoughrout review of the pipeline for Markov State Model (MSM) construction, both in its standard form and with the more recent advances brought by deep learning methods.
+This project aims to review of the pipeline for Markov State Model (MSM) construction, both in its standard form and with the more recent advances brought by deep learning methods.

+The code is written in Python and relies on the package [deeptime](https://deeptime-ml.github.io/latest/index.html).

 Different MSM will be constructed, validated, analysed and quantitatively compared against each other, for a simple system (right now: HP35, a 35-residue protein known to be an ultra fast folder, for which very long MD simulations are available from the 2010s.
 Probably some other benchmark model will be added).